First concurrent extraction of the leading-order scalar and spin proton polarizabilities: Database selection and fit procedure

 For the low-energy set, in addition to the new data from Refs.~\cite{A2:2021rcs,higs2022}, we used the same selection extensively discussed in a previous work by Pasquini~\textit{et al.}~\cite{Pasquini:2019nnx}, which includes datasets from Refs.~\cite{Oxley:1958zz,Hyman:1959zz,GOLDANSKY1960473,Bernardini:1960wya,Pugh:1957zz,Baranov:1974ec,Baranov:1975ju,Federspiel:1991yd,ZIEGER199234,Hallin:1993ft,MacGibbon:1995in,deLeon:2001dnx}.
-For the high-energy set, thanks to the DR model used for the theoretical framework, we were able to consider data measured up to $\omega_{\gamma} = 300$~MeV (corresponding to the $2\pi$ photoproduction threshold), thus extending the range used in the fits of Refs.~\cite{McGovern:2012ew,Pasquini:2019nnx}.
-Furthermore, we decided to narrow the selection to the new-generation experiments, namely the measurements performed using tagged photon facilities (see, for instance, the review of Ref.~\cite{Schumacher:2005an}).
+For the high-energy set, thanks to the DR model used for the theoretical framework, we were able to consider data measured up to $E_{\gamma} = 300$~MeV (corresponding to the $2\pi$ photoproduction threshold), thus extending the range used in the fits of Refs.~\cite{McGovern:2012ew,Pasquini:2019nnx}.
+Furthermore, only for these high-energy data, we decided to narrow the selection to the new-generation experiments, namely the measurements performed using tagged photon facilities (see, for instance, the review of Ref.~\cite{Schumacher:2005an}).
 Their main advantage, in addition to a more reliable photon flux determination, is that the incoming photon energy is known with a resolution of a few MeV.
 This is an essential ingredient to reject the overwhelming background coming from the single $\pi^0$ photoproduction channel that has a cross section by two orders of magnitude higher than Compton scattering process, and can mimic the Compton signature when one of the two photons coming from the $\pi^0$ decay escapes the particle detection.
 The available datasets for the unpolarized cross section come from two different facilities: MAMI~\cite{Peise:1996zz,Molinari:1996zw,Wissmann:1999vi,Wolf:2001ha,Galler:2001ht,Camen:2001st} (with also few data above threshold from Ref.~\cite{deLeon:2001dnx}) and LEGS~\cite{Tonnison:1998mi,Blanpied:2001ae}.
-However, the latter is in significant disagreement with the MAMI dataset, and these differences led to an extraction of $\gamma_{\pi}$ from the LEGS data in strong disagreement from all the other fits based on a different dataset~\cite{Schumacher:2005an,Griesshammer:2012we}.
-Very similar discrepancies were also noticed in the unpolarised differential $\pi^0$ photoproduction cross section~\cite{Beck:1997ew,Beck:1999ge}.
-For all these reasons, we conformed to the selection of Refs.~\cite{Schumacher:2005an,Griesshammer:2012we} and excluded the LEGS dataset from the database of this work.